m-lamonaca/programming-notes/iOS/AppDelegate (XCode 11) .md

 # AppDelegate

 First loaded file.
-It prepares the app visualiation by calling the *scene* UI.
+It prepares the app visualisation by calling the *scene* UI.

 ```swift
 import UIKit